Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Preliminaries

-holds for all $t>0$ and for all $f\in L^{p,\infty}_{\mathrm{ul}}$. \end{proof} \begin{rmk} One cannot drop ``$1+$'' in \eqref{eq:2-6}; one arrives at a contradiction by considering $f(x)\equiv 1$ and taking the limit $t\to\infty$, for instance.
-This is a ``cost'' of employing uniformly local function spaces.
-In this article, however, the term ``$1+$'' is negligible, as we restrict our attention to local-in-time solvability and take $t<1$. \end{rmk}
+{\bf Case $l=1$.} This is done in the proof of the estimate \eqref{decaySt-1} ($j=0$ case). \end{proof} \begin{rmk} One cannot drop ``$1+$'' in \eqref{eq:2-6}; one arrives at a contradiction by considering $f(x)\equiv 1$ and taking the limit $t\to\infty$, for instance.
+In this article, however, the term ``$1+$'' is negligible, as we restrict our attention to local-in-time solvability and make use of the following inequality: